 Pioneers children are Reception aged (four or five years old).
 Children enjoy a range of creative and engaging play based activities, as well as formal inputs, to support their development and growth.
 Children in Pioneers are taught by Mrs Hann, Mrs McGill and Miss Greaves.

 Learning begins the minute they walk through the door.
 The classroom is a carefully curated collection of wonderful things to allow the children to flourish.
 The classroom is theirs and everything in it is there for a purpose.
 What they chose to do may be completely different for each individual.
 This is when the learning happens.
 The resources are ready to use and accessible and the team work together to create, to communicate, to count and to grow

 Each day starts with exploration of the resources and suggestions for learning set out around the room.
 The Pioneers will come together for teaching.
 This will happen in small groups, as a whole class and often one to one.
 Across the day we will gather for mathematics, reading, writing and phonics sessions, to share stories and to learn about the world.

 PE kits are in school all week to allow us to do PE at any time.
-This term, the Pioneers have dance on a Tuesday afternoon.
+This term, the Pioneers have swimming on a Tuesday morning.